HealthCatalyst/healthcareai-py/docs/hints.md

 to pull data into healthcareai via a single table, one can also use joins to gather data from separate tables or databases.

-What's most important is the following:

-- You have a column you're excited about predicting and some data that might be relevant
-- If you're predicting a binary outcome (ie, 0 or 1), you have to [convert the column to be Y or N](https://msdn.microsoft.com/en-us/library/hh213574.aspx).

 ## Feature Engineering

 It's almost always helpful to do some [feature engineering](https://en.wikipedia.org/wiki/Feature_engineering) before